Perinatal and infantile Stroke-FAQ

 Here are our answers to all the frequently asked questions.

-Because the widespread and scientifically validated knowledge of strokes affecting infants and children helps to fight together and not to lose hope.
+Because we believe that only the widespread and scientifically validated knowledge of Strokes affecting infants and children can help science evolve and families not to lose hope.

 What is stroke?

 Stroke (often referred to as the Anglo-Saxon "stroke") occurs when blood flow to the brain is blocked by obstruction or by rupture of a blood vessel.